nogicn/chip8em/README.md

-# Creating a Chip 8 emulator for fun
+# Creating a small cpu emulator for fun
 cargo run --release